maciejg-git/vue-litewind/src/documentation/pages/styling.md

 ###### Styling elements

-The basic ideas of styling are:
+The basic ideas of styling components are:

-- components exposes some of their elements (that make sense to style) as the `string` props
+- components expose some of their elements (that make sense to style) as the `string` props
 - these props are used to apply tailwind classes to the elements, however, to make styling flexible and reusable classes are grouped in `objects` as variants and defined in seperate files
 - edit these files to define new or modify current variants
 - apply variants to the components with props as necessary